Accio/accio.github.io/_drafts/2020-05-25-nucleosome-positioning-prediction.md

 url="/assets/images/Szabo-2019-Science-Advances-Fig1A-genome-folding.png"
 description="Figure 1A by Szabo et al. Re-used under the Creative Commons Attribution NonCommercial License 4.0 (CC BY-NC)"
 %}

+### Why nucleosome is important

+We have learned above that nucleosomes are important to package DNA strands densely.
+And we learned that they regulate gene expression.
+In fact, a model of gene transcription regulation proposed by [Eran Segal and Jonathan Widom](https://www.nature.com/articles/nrg2591) (Nature Review Genetics, 2009) postulates that transcriptional regulation can be explained by an &lsquo;equilibirium competition&rsquo; between nucleosomes and other DNA-binding proteins such as transcription factors.

 ## Experimental approaches to quantify nucleosome binding